Skip to main content

 nano ~/.craft-agent/preferences.json

-Changes take effect on the next conversation (after /clear or restart).
+Changes take effect on the next conversation (start a new session or restart the app).

 How Preferences Are Used